chris-clement/bank-tech-test/README.md

 2. Add a debit variable which will be updated when a deposit is made. :white_check_mark:
 3. Add a withdrawal method. :white_check_mark:
 4. Add a credit variable.
 This will update once a withdrawal is made. :white_check_mark:
 5. Add a date element.
-So deposits and withdrawals are made on a certain date.
+So deposits and withdrawals are made on a certain date. :white_check_mark:
 6. make a array of hashes to store this information.
 So every time a withdrawal or deposit is made this is stored.
 7. Add a print_account_summary method to display the history.